 Naiba previously shared „

-Tutorial on Using Cart2Cart to Migrate from Shopify to WooCommerce Website".
-If your Shopify store is banned and inaccessible, how can you quickly migrate to WordPress?
+Using Cart2Cart to Transfer Shopify to WooCommerce Website Tutorial".
+If your Shopify is banned and inaccessible, how can you quickly transfer to WordPress?
 Here, Naiba shares a

-method to minimize website loss and migrate from a banned Shopify to WordPress.。
+method to minimize website loss when transferring from a banned Shopify to WordPress。

 This year, the hottest projects for foreign trade websites are medical masks, protective clothing, and other content related to COVID-19.
-However, both Amazon and Shopify have introduced rules regarding this pandemic.
-If you inadvertently cross the line, your account may be directly banned, making your website inaccessible.
-Therefore, the next step is to find a way to migrate your website data using WordPress, where you have full control over all data.
+However, both Amazon and Shopify have introduced some rules regarding this pandemic.
+If you accidentally cross the line, your account will be directly banned, and the website will become inaccessible.
+Therefore, the next step is to find a way to use WordPress, where you can control all your data, to migrate the website data.

 Step 1: Purchase a server and install WordPress

-Shopify provides a website once you pay, whereas WordPress requires us to purchase a server and install the website ourselves.
-Considering many beginners are transitioning from Shopify to WordPress and need to restore their websites quickly, it is recommended to directly purchase a server from SiteGround.
+Shopify provides a website when you pay, while WordPress requires us to purchase a server and install the website ourselves.
+Considering that many beginners are transitioning from Shopify to WordPress and need to restore their websites as soon as possible, it is recommended to directly purchase a server from SiteGround.

 SiteGround TutorialStep 2: Choose a suitable Theme template